checkmarx-ts/checkmarx-python-sdk/README.md

 # python-dotenv

 If you are using python-dotenv, make sure your run `load_dotenv("./<Your-File-Name>.env", override=True)` before import any Checkmarx Python SDK function.

+# Connect to multiple systems at the same time

+Now each API class has been refactored to accept an api_client(class ApiClient) with configuration (class Configuration).
+You can pass different api_client with different configuration for each API class.

+# CxSAST self-signed certificate
+For CxSAST self-signed certificate, you can use the verify in configuration as a string, which is a path to the public key of your self-signed certificate.
+The public key of the self-signed certificate can be exported from browser.
+Please export it as a .cert or .pem file.

 # Examples
  Please find example scripts from [examples folder](https://github.com/checkmarx-ts/checkmarx-python-sdk/tree/master/examples).